'He could follow Mane's route to stardom'

 He scored 27 goals in 28 appearances last season to help Red Bull Salzburg win their fourth successive Austrian league title - and was named the Austrian Bundesliga's player of the season.

-Daka has also scored seven goals in 22 international appearances and was named the Confederation of African Football's Young Player of the Year in 2017.
+Daka has also scored seven goals for his country and was named the Confederation of African Football's Young Player of the Year in 2017.

 Struber added: "He knows how to find the right spot and runs there faster than defenders.
 Then, when he has the ball in a good position, he puts it into the net.
 He is quick, smart and has a killer instinct.
 That is the perfect blend.